xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

 [Prerequisites for building binaries](https://xpack.github.io/xbb/prerequisites/) page and return when ready.

+Note: Building the Arm binaries requires an Arm machine.

 ## Download the build scripts repo

 The build scripts are available in the `scripts` folder of the